 For years I have thought about what I would do when my kids go back to school.
 That is when I realized my time spent in front of the TV could probably be used in a more productive way.

 It is important to find something you enjoy to take up your new found time.
-If you don’t find something new you are more likely to fall back into the old habits (AKA shopping).
+If you don’t find something new you are more likely to fall back into the old habits (AKA shopping or whatever your clutter collecting habit was).
 There are so many things to do; read more, work out, make healthy food, organize your home, go for a walk, get an extra job, learn a new skill, plan a vacation, go on a vacation, start a youtube channel.
 The possibilities are endless!
 I personally redid this blog, started a YouTube channel, joined the gym, started reading again, organized my home, and started working on my art.

 I hope some of these tips are helpful.
-Thank you for reading.
+Comment below with some good minimalist habit suggestions.